kamalbuilds/the-fomo-killer/CODE_NYC_SUBMISSION.md

-# BasedAgents - Code NYC Hackathon Submission
+# Kill-FOMO - Code NYC Hackathon Submission

 ## 🏆 Qualifying for All Three Bounty Tracks

-BasedAgents is a sophisticated multi-agent system that qualifies for **all three Code NYC bounty tracks** with production-ready implementations:
+Kill-FOMO is a sophisticated multi-agent system that qualifies for **all three Code NYC bounty tracks** with production-ready implementations:

 ### 1️⃣ Data-Driven Agents ($5,000 - $2,500 - $1,000)
 ✅ **Challenge**: Build AI agents or dashboards that react to real user activity using Coinbase's Data APIs